 (Note: This is my professional profile.
 For a more fun, down-to-earth description of myself and Popsori, please go to the About Us page.)

 Jason Yu is an esports and K-pop journalist, consultant, and video creator.
-He has lived overseas for 15 years, living in Japan and Korea for seven and a half years each.
+He has lived overseas for 15 years, living in Japan for seven years and Korea for 11 years.